 Sadly, there aren’t a lot of great Chinese food restaurants here on the Mayan Riviera.
-They have them typically in your food courts in the malls, but an authentic Chinese restaurant is hard to find.
+They are typically found in the food courts in the malls, but an authentic Chinese restaurant is hard to find.

-Now the disclaimer: this recipe is more of a food court, take-out, sweet and sour chicken, but let me tell you, it’s easy and goooooood and my family is always happy when they see it on their dinner plate.
 I used to make batches of this and freeze in individual portions and sell it in our shop.
 I also always stored some in our own freezer, so that when I was too busy to cook for the kids, they could pop out a serving for them.
 I’m sure my son wishes I would still do this.

 Most breaded chicken starts in flour, then into eggs, then into a breading.
 This is a different version, where you dip in cornstarch first and then the eggs.
 It makes it messy but fun to watch cook, as it kind of puffs out a bit and gives the chicken a nice coating.

 Rinse chicken, cut into 1 inch cubes, season with salt and pepper.
-Dip chicken into cornstarch and coat and then into the eggs and coat well.
+Dip chicken into cornstarch and coat, then into the eggs and coat well.
 Heat oil in a large skillet.
 Cook chicken until browned.
 Place in a baking dish.

-For sauce: Combine all ingredients in a bowl and whisk until smooth.
+For sauce: Combine all ingredients in a bowl except green onions and whisk until smooth.
 Pour evenly over chicken and combine well so all pieces are covered in sauce.
 Put dish into a 350 degree oven for 15 minutes or until warmed and cooked through.
 Sprinkle chopped green onions on top and serve with rice.